Sarah Baartman

 "Venus" is sometimes used to designate representations of the female body in arts and cultural anthropology, referring to the Roman goddess of love and fertility.
-"Hottentot" was a Dutch-colonial era term for the indigenous Khoikhoi people of southwestern Africa, which then became commonly used in English, and was shortened to "hotnot" as an offensive term; the term "Hottentot" refers to the tribe, like Zulu or Xhosa.
-The Sarah Baartman story has been called the epitome of racist colonial exploitation, and of the commodification and dehumanization of black people.
+"Hottentot" was a Dutch-colonial era term for the indigenous Khoikhoi people of southwestern Africa, which then became commonly used in English, and was shortened to "hotnot" as an offensive term; the term "Hottentot" refers to the tribe, like the Zulu or Xhosa.
+The Sarah Baartman story has been called the epitome of racist colonial exploitation, and of the commodification and dehumanisation of Southern African people.